-The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's triggering events assessment.
-This included a control related to the Company's process to identify and evaluate triggering events that indicate the carrying value of an asset group may not be recoverable.
-We evaluated the Company's identification of triggering events related to the evaluation of cash flow trends for asset groups by comparing historical cash flow trends to the asset groups' carrying values.
-Further, we evaluated the Company's assessment of changes in industry conditions by comparing them to changes in global rig count, commodity prices, and economic outlook using data obtained from publicly available industry and market information.
+- We evaluated the design and tested the operating effectiveness of internal controls related to the Company's triggering events assessment - We evaluated the Company's identification of triggering events related to the evaluation of cash flow trends for certain asset groups by comparing, in our judgement, historical cash flow trends to the asset groups' carrying values. - Further, we evaluated the Company's assessment of changes in industry conditions by comparing them to data obtained from publicly available industry and market information.